 - Capital and Collateral: Possessions or equities from which payment might be made.

 - Conditions: Reflecting the general economic environment, or special conditions applying to the borrower or the type of credit.

-For behavior scoring, that predicts how the existing accounts will perform, the credit information that happened after the credit is granted should also be included.
-Extra information that is collected in behavior scoring with regards to observation point A. A predetermined period of time before the observation point is selected as a performance period, for instance, the previous 12 months, then new variables that describe what happened in this period are added.
-‘Outcome period’ is a period of time subsequent to the observation point A. The customer’s behavior is assessed at the end of ‘outcome period’, point B, and used as the dependent variable.
-The choice of time horizon is critical for behavior scoring.
+For behaviour scoring, which predicts how the existing accounts will perform, the credit information that happened after the credit is granted should also be included.
+Extra information that is collected in behaviour scoring with regards to observation point A as shown in Figure 5 below.
+A predetermined period of time before the observation point is selected as a performance period, for instance, the previous 12 months, and then new variables that describe what happened in this period are added.
+‘Outcome period’ is a period of time subsequent to the observation point A. The customer’s behaviour is assessed at the end of the ‘outcome period’, point B, and used as the dependent variable.
+The choice of time horizon is critical for behaviour scoring.
 The normal practice seems to be from six months to two years.
 Thus any shorter horizon would be insufficient to determine the rates of delinquency and it does not reflect the whole population.
-The time horizon of more than two years would leave the system to be susceptible to population drift in which the distribution of the characteristics of the population change over time.
+The time horizon of more than two years would leave the system to be susceptible to population drift in which the distribution of the characteristics of the population changes over time.
 Therefore, the population sample may significantly be different.

-The benefits of adopting a self-curing strategy are self-evident.
+The benefits of adopting a self-cure strategy are self-evident.
 The reduction in the cost of collection, customer rehabilitation, increased customer satisfaction and many other direct and indirect benefits could be achieved by employing the appropriate strategy for each customer.
-In practice achieving these benefits depends on the careful selection of the right strategy, the ability to access to right data and analyzing the data effectively to target the right customer.
+In practice, achieving these benefits depends on the careful selection of the right strategy, the ability to access to right data, and analysing the data effectively to target the right customer.